Squirrels in the UK

 What is squirrelpox and what can be done about it?

 This virus, carried by grey squirrels without causing them harm, is fatal to red squirrels and once infected red squirrels often suffer a slow and painful death.
 The virus produces scabs and sores in and around the eyes, nose, mouth, feet, ears and genitalia.
 The infected squirrel is very quickly unable to see or to feed properly and rapidly becomes dehydrated and malnourished.
-The disease is highly virulent in red squirrels and kills within 15 days of infection.

 A vaccine against squirrelpox is in development but it could be many years before this is available in the affordable and easily dispensable form necessary to assist red squirrel conservation.
+Targeted and co-ordinated grey squirrel control to keep densities of grey squirrel very low in carefully chosen areas is used to combat the spread of disease.

-No – this project is about maintaining the remaining red squirrels we have in parts of Northern Ireland and Wales and some parts of the north of England and expanding them in a few places in these areas to give some of the more isolated populations a better chance of survival.
+This project is about maintaining the remaining red squirrels we have in parts of Northern Ireland and Wales and some parts of the north of England and expanding them in a few places in these areas to give some of the more isolated populations a better chance of survival.

 The map above shows the project areas where Red Squirrels United is working (a separate project is carrying out similar work in Scotland).